 The issue of human rights has are traditionally connected to the work of activists, politicians, policy makers, union leaders, NGO members, philosophers, sociologists and lawyers.
 However, many more categories of professionals are actively involved in or affected by issues surrounding civil liberties, such as: academic researchers, educators, social workers, psychologists, physicians and medical staff, professionals in the field of religion and spirituality, anthropologists, historians, human resource specialists, communication professionals, economists and business owners, artists and performers etc. We invite all professionals involved or interested in the field of human rights and activism, but also all volunteers and active citizens who have a relevant contribution to bring to this project and are passionate about equality and human rights to become involved with thoughts, ideas, suggestions for research streams, workshops or continuous professional development courses.
 We are looking forward to receiving your input and to exploring this crucially important field together.

-Historian who focuses upon contemporary Britain and issues of race.
-She recently completed an AHRC funded PhD at the University of Aberdeen which used declassified government documents and newly available community archive material to reassess the process, conclusions and implementation of Lord Scarman’s inquiry into the Brixton riots of April 1981.
+She holds a PhD in History from the University of Aberdeen which reassessed the process, conclusions and implementation of Lord Scarman’s inquiry into the Brixton riots of April 1981.

-Emma is currently working on the Queen’s Young Leaders programme, run by the Institute of Continuing Education, University of Cambridge, tutoring exceptional young people from around the Commonwealth.
-Her research interests include US and UK immigration history; the impact of Empire upon British society; historical classifications of whiteness; and the intersection of marginalised identities such as race, class and gender.
+She has previously worked as part of the Queen’s Young Leaders programme, run by the Institute of Continuing Education, University of Cambridge, tutoring exceptional young people from around the Commonwealth.

 Independent researcher based in London, and her research interests include suicide in prison, prisoner experience, restorative justice, and torture prevention.